ajp3s/pew_pew_die/README.md

 License
-This project is licensed under the MIT License - free to use.
+This project is licensed under the MIT License - use it however you like.